Home buyers glossary

 Certificates of title, otherwise known as title deeds, are issued by Landgate with one original and one duplicate copy.
 The original is always kept at Landgate.
 The duplicate copy is normally held by the registered proprietor (owner) or by a lending institution as security for a loan.

-The important difference between these two title deeds is that the duplicate certificate of title does not include all encumbrances such as caveats and property (seizure and sale) orders.
-They are, however, always listed on the original certificate of title that is kept at Landgate.
+The important difference between these two title deeds is the duplicate certificate of title does not include all encumbrances such as caveats and property (seizure and sale) orders.
+They are always listed on the original certificate of title kept at Landgate.

 Last modified: